Function 02 / 07 · Build

 Optimised

-Next move Audit your macro library.
-If half your macros are unused, half your operation is fiction.
+Next move Audit your macros and your AI's prompt together.
+If half your macros are unused and the AI's prompt is six months stale, half your operation is fiction.

 02